 I go to school in another state.
-Am I eligible for the Maine Loan or the Maine Medical Loan?
+Am I eligible for the Maine Loan?

-The Maine Loan and the Maine Medical Loan are available to Maine residents attending approved schools in the U.S. or Canada or to out-of-state residents attending approved schools in Maine.
+The Maine Loan is developed for Maine residents attending approved schools in the U.S. or Canada or to out-of-state residents attending approved schools in Maine.

 I am a student and do not work.
 Can I still apply for the Maine Loan?

-How is the Maine Loan or the Maine Medical Loan interest rate determined?
+How is the Maine Loan interest rate determined?

-Both of these FAME loans are funded with the proceeds of tax-exempt bonds or private financing, and no state monies are allocated to fund the program.
+This FAME loans is funded with the proceeds of tax-exempt bonds or private financing, and no state monies are allocated to fund the program.
 The fixed interest rates are determined when FAME issues new tax-exempt bonds or secures private financing and are based on the cost of funds plus an administrative spread.
 The administrative spread covers such expenses as bond insurance premiums, bond trustee fees, loan servicing expenses, loan defaults, and other operating costs.

 What is the difference between a variable-interest-rate loan tied to Prime or LIBOR vs. fixed interest rates?